U-2 Incident Exhibit on display at SAC and Aerospace Museum near Omaha, Nebraska, 2020..

 Exhibit & Artifact Loans

-In order to promote The Cold War Museum, I created a mobile exhibit on the U-2 Incident from personal artifacts and have displayed it internationally for over 25 years.
-It is currently on loan at the Strategic Air Command and Aerospace Museum near Omaha, Nebraska.
+In order to promote The Cold War Museum, I created a mobile exhibit on the U-2 Incident from personal artifacts and have displayed it internationally for over 30 years.
+It is currently on loan to the Strategic Air Command and Aerospace Museum near Omaha, Nebraska.

-There is a flat rate rental fee calculated on the distance involved to host and cover the expenses for the mobile U-2 Incident display that will cover my two trips to the host facility to set up and break down the exhibit (travel, shipping to/from, lodging, meals, etc.).
+There is a flat rate rental fee calculated on the distance involved to host and cover the expenses for the mobile U-2 Incident display that will cover two trips to the host facility to set up and break down the exhibit (travel, shipping to/from, lodging, meals, etc.).
 The host organization will need to provide insurance for the exhibit from time of pick up to time of return and is an additional cost.
-I will either have it shipped via transport company or will drive it down myself depending on the dates that are agreed upon and the distance involved.
+It will ship by transport company or personally driven depending on the dates and distance involved.

-Some institutions have been able to find sponsors to provide complementary hotel, airfare, and or other travel expenses which lower the overall rental cost.
-A few organizations have hosted a gala, reception, or private dinner that generates income through ticket sales and sponsors to cover costs.
+Some institutions invite sponsors to provide complementary hotel, airfare, and or other travel expenses which lower the overall rental cost.
+A few organizations have hosted galas, receptions, or private dinners to cover costs.

-If there is an interest in having me make a presentation as part of the grand opening of the exhibit, I would request a separate honorarium.
-I would give a one hour overview of the U-2 Incident, show two short videos, discuss the creation of The Cold War Museum, and answer questions.
-I would bring copies of my father’s book with me that I had republished in 2006 and wrote the epilog for to do a book signing afterwards.
+As part of the exhibit opening, I would give a one-hour overview of the U-2 Incident, show two short videos, discuss the creation of The Cold War Museum and the making of Spielberg’s “Bridge of Spies,” and answer questions.
+A book signing would follow the program.
 The exhibit and presentation have been very well received and generates good media exposure for the host institution.

-I would need to utilize four to five display cases and wall space (Velcro backing) at the host facility.
+Four to six display cases and wall space (Velcro backing) would need to be provided by the host facility.
 Artifacts, blown-up pictures, and text cards would be provided.
 The exhibit can be made as large or as small as space permits.

 The U-2 mobile exhibit has been displayed internationally at the Bodo Aviation Centerinin Bodo, Norway and the Allied Museum in Berlin, Germany.
 In the Washington, DC area the exhibit has been displayed at George Mason University, the City of Fairfax Museum and Visitor’s Center, the National Reconnaissance Office, the Central Intelligence Agency, the National War College, and the National Security Administration’s Cryptologic Museum.

-In addition, I have arranged for the loan or donation of artifacts and exhibit material to American Government agencies (CIA, DIA, FBI, NSA, NRO), a variety of internationally recognized organizations including: the Smithsonian Air and Space Museum, the USAF Museum, the KGB Museum in Moscow, the Diefenbunker Museum, RockwellCollins, Gallery5, and several European museums.
+In addition, artifacts and or exhibit material has been loaned or donated to American Government agencies (CIA, DIA, FBI, NSA, NRO), a variety of internationally recognized organizations including: the Smithsonian Air and Space Museum, the USAF Museum, the KGB Museum in Moscow, the Diefenbunker Museum, RockwellCollins, Gallery5, and several European museums.

 Below are a few photos of the mobile U-2 Incident exhibit, here is a YouTube video.
 If you have an interest in booking the mobile U-2 Incident Exhibit or talking with me about the loan of other material from my personal collection, please send me an email via my Contact page.